 The difference of aanstaande vs aankomende is pretty minimal actually, but aanstaande feels a bit more “imminent” then aankomende.

 Once this first round has been completed we ask you to let us know and we can start the second phase by 1) inviting the other volunteers to review the translations, and 2) by creating a test build for all of you to check.
 Here are some of the things to have a look at:

 Review of translations

-Make sure to go over all the translations in Local Agenda.
-Is everything translated and marked as verified?
+Make sure to go over all the translations in the OneSky project.
+Is everything translated and marked as approved?
 Is the right capitalisation used?
 Are the translations consistent (same verb and noun)?
 Are the placeholders used correctly?
 Are spaces, returns and punctuation correct?

-Comments and suggestions are often best left in the comments section in Local Agenda, along with marking the translation as disputed so it can easily be picked up by others as needing attention.
+Comments and suggestions are often best left in the comments section on the right, along with marking the translation as needs revision so it can easily be picked up by others as needing attention.

 At the same time, also use the test build of the app to verify whether in practise the translations work nicely:

 Are all phrases and sentences shown?
 Was anything missed or misinterpreted?
 Are none of the buttons, labels, etc, clipped instead of shown in full?
 These kind of issues are usually easiest communicated through the page on the community for your language.